 1 Give it a “spa treatment”

 Rise and shine.
 Start with a nice wash.
 Choose the cleaning aids carefully, though.
-Water, cloth and a mild soap are sufficient.
-Finish with protection fluid to keep the bike dirt and corrosion resistant for longer.
+Water, cloth and mild soap are sufficient.
+Finish with protection fluid to keep the bike dirt and corrosion-resistant for longer.

 2 Check your brakes

 Braking should always be smooth and effortless.
-Test the brake levers and the brake pads.
+Test the bike shifters and the brake pads.
 Make sure that the brakes don’t stick and that they stop the moving wheel.
 You can adjust the brake lever by unscrewing the barrel adjuster slightly.

 3 Check your brake pads